 When to Call the Dentist

 If you find you still have frequent bad breath after incorporating this practice into your daily oral care routine, it might be caused by another condition.
 You may have a cavity or even a sinus infection.
 Please don’t hesitate to schedule an exam or call us with your questions about bad breath and tongue brushing.
 As always, you can contact a North Conway, NH dentist at Eastern Slope Dental if you have any questions about brushing your tongue or otherwise taking care of your mouth.
-Dr. Allan Mulandi, Dr. Williams, and their North Conway dental team will be happy to address any questions or concerns that you might have.
+Dr. Allan Mulandi and his North Conway dental team will be happy to address any questions or concerns that you might have.